-As part of the reform of Procurement legislation in the UK, including the introduction of the Procurement Act 2023 (due to come into force October 2024), the Council is required to review and update its Contract Standing Orders (CSOs) and its Procurement Strategy (attached as appendix 1).
+Procurement legislation in the UK is in the process of being significantly reformed, most notably with the introduction of the Procurement Act 2023 (due to come into force February 2025).
+As a result, the Council is required to review and update its Contract Standing Orders (CSOs) within its constitution and its Procurement Strategy (attached as Annex A).

-The current Procurement Strategy in place covers the period of 2020 to 2024.
-The new Strategy sets out the Council's strategic vision and priorities for this area of work for the next three years, to 2027.
-As a duty of the new Act, it also incorporates elements of the National Procurement Strategy.
+The current Procurement Strategy covers the period 2020 to 2024.
+The new Strategy sets out the Council's strategic vision and priorities for procurement for the next three years, from 2025 to 2028.
+As a duty of the new Act, it also has regard to, and aligns with, the National Procurement Strategy.